ericbrooke/setup_ruby_rails/README.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-### B - Setup Homebrew for mutiple user account use in Mac OS X
+### B - Setup Homebrew for multiple user account use in Mac OS X
 This tricky and you may need to apply this rule in a number of places, particularly if you are adding to your user after the fact.
 Each user account will need to be admin, to be able each of packages.

-set umask for for each user first. (.basrc or .profile or .bash_profile)
+set umask for for each user first. (.bashrc or .profile or .bash_profile)
 ```
 umask 0002 # group write permission
 ```